Shroud-email/shroud.email/README.md

-# 🥸 Alias
+# 🥷 Shroud

-Alias is an email privacy service.
+Shroud is an email privacy service.

 # To do